easytarget/microPyEZfonts/mpy-fonts/README.md

 There is a mixture of proportional width and monospaced fonts in the collection; the font name will typically note the size for monospaced fonts.
 The proportional (X11) fonts also mostly come in regular and bold weights.

+# CopyRight
+See the copyright notice in the font files themselves; all the fonts here were sourced from the [u8g2](https://github.com/olikraus/u8g2/blob/master/LICENSE) project fonts; a curated repository of freely redistributable + open-source fonts.

+All fonts retain copyright info in the `.py` include file for the font; some are very simple, especially the fonts created for the U8G2 project itself.
+Some are more general open-source type licences and are redistributable as is.

+If using the X11 fonts (COUR, HELV, NCEN, TIM, SYMB) you should include the Adobe/Digital boilerplate licence in your distributed codes main licence, see the example in this repositories [LICENCE](../LICENCE).

+# Collections (character sets)

 The character sets are:
 ```python
 # all charsets begin with 0x32, the space character